-What would happen if that person said, I do not care enough to spend 30 seconds to have a tastier, fresher, cheaper product.
+What would happen if that person said, I do not care enough to spend literally 10 seconds to have a tastier, fresher, cheaper product.
 If you don’t care about pleasure, health or expense, then it seems you care a lot about time.
-But what are you using that extra thirty seconds for?
+But what are you using that extra ten seconds for?
 Probably nothing.
 People fritter their time away in worse, more meaningless ways than they fritter away their money.
 Maybe if we’re honest, we would say, I care about convenience more than anything else.

-I have time but I care more about having an easy comfortable life than my health.
+I have time to exercise but I care more about having an easy comfortable life than my health.

 What if we said, I have everything I want and need to achieve my goals but I choose not to?

-It’s very difficult to save money if you are stuck on convenience.
-Making food is less convenient than buying food.
-Taking a taxi is faster but more expensive than taking public transit.
-Accepting the salary given to you is easier than negotiating a higher one.
+Saving money isn’t necessarily hard, but it does require some effort and a little time.
 If you think you have little to no time to do the things that are cost-efficient, then it’ll be very difficult to save money.
 Hence you’ll always be broke.
 But if you can learn to carve out some time to reach your goals, that’s the start of something possibly life-changing.